 Sebastian Street Beach, Fort Lauderdale

 More than a million LGBTQ visitors to this beach can attest to the fact it’s the most popular gay beach in the Fort Lauderdale area.
-There are many palm trees, which makes the scenery interesting.
+There are many palm trees, which makes the scenery perfect for a Florida beach wedding.
 The beautiful background makes it easy to take wonderful photographs of the happy occasion.

 Not as well-known as its more famous neighbors, Dania Beach offers a variety of experiences that make it truly unique.
 The pier extends far out into the ocean and provides a pleasant walk.
 Whether the wedding party spends the day fishing from the famous pier or an evening experiencing the thrill of an exciting game of Jai-Alai at “The Palace,” a wedding hosted in Dania Beach will never be forgotten.